NedaaElsherbini/DEPI-Graduation-Project/README.md

 - **Data Splitting**: The collected images were split into two folders:
   - **Train Images**: Contains images used for training the model.
   - **Test Images**: Contains images used for testing the model.
+### Note: We used a Dataset of people on the system, so we can't share it.

 ## Model Development